ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-exploration-and-properties.md

 {: .challenge}

 > ## Remark
-> One option for data fitering could be to remove OTUs that have a total count over all samples per OTU lower than a define value.
+> One option for data fitering could be to remove OTUs that have a total count over all samples per OTU lower than a defined value.
 {: .callout}